-Tips For Driving Safely Around Cyclists
+Be Cyclist Aware: Driving Safely Around Cyclists

-With this new legislation in mind we have come up with some tips for driving safely around cyclists so that all road users can get to their destination safely.
+We have come up with some tips for driving safely around cyclists so that all road users can get to their destination safely.

 The key message for drivers as advised by the RSA when driving is to anticipate cyclists at junctions, check mirrors and blind spots before exiting a parked vehicle, and allow plenty of space when overtaking a cyclist or groups of cyclists.
-If drivers can become more mindful of cyclists we can make Irish roads a lot safer for all road users especially cyclists.
+If drivers can become more mindful of cyclists, we can make Irish roads a lot safer for all road users - especially cyclists.

 Are you looking for car insurance?
 Get a Quick Quote above and we’ll search 14 insurers to get you the best quote.